FLY CATANIA, TRANSFER SIRACUSA

 Leaving the airport, we follow the shores of the Golfo di Catania and head south (for about an hour), beyond the ancient and historic port of Siracusa, to reach our delightful accommodation for the week.
-'Discovered' for us by Andrea, the charming and recently renovated Pozzo di Mazza is a former winery dating back to the nineteenth century.
-Greeted with jugs of lemon juice freshly squeezed from the lemons of their own trees, Susanna's home-cooked Sicilian food and hospitality here is wonderful – you may not want to leave!
+'Discovered' for us by Andrea, the simple but charming and recently renovated Pozzo di Mazza is a former winery dating back to the nineteenth century.
+We'll be greeted with jugs of lemon juice freshly squeezed from the lemons of their own trees, while Susanna's home-cooked Sicilian food and hospitality is wonderful – you may not want to leave!
 In spring, migrant birds find its groves of citrus fruits, olives and almonds equally irresistible, while for us there is also a swimming pool and tables to dine al fresco on warmer evenings.
 Night near Siracusa

 Days 2 - 7

 SIRACUSA, VENDICARI WETLANDS, CAPO PASSERO & MT.
 ETNA